rperez90/Monte_carlo_sim_muon_detector-quanah/aaareadme.txt

 [3] analysis of simulated events in "ana" directory

 3.0  set the environment by
-. muonSetupMac.sh  in the "sim" directory
+. muonSetupMacHPCC.sh  in the "sim" directory

 3.1  copy nutple file from the "sim" directory